 The Good Egg

-I tried Montreal-style bagels for the first time last summer, and wow, they are so delicious!
+I tried Montreal-style bagels for the first time last summer and, wow, they are so delicious!
 The Good Egg claims to be a Middle Eastern-ish restaurant.
-And, they offer Montreal bagels.
+But then, they also offer Montreal bagels.
 You may have heard of the famous NYC bagel, but a Montreal bagel is different as it is smaller, thinner, sweeter and denser.

 The Good Egg changes up their offerings sometimes, but they always have my absolute favourite: lox and cream cheese!
 They also have salt beef bagels.
-I’ve also tried their unique PBJ bagel (consisting of pistachio butter, blackberry and thyme jam, cream cheese and rye streusel).
+I’ve also tried their unique PBJ bagel (their latest iteration being pistachio butter, blackberry and thyme jam, cream cheese and rye streusel).

 The Dusty Knuckle

 I’ve already featured this amazing bakery in another blog post (Homage to East & North London’s Bakeries), but it deserves a spot here because they definitely serve one of the best sandwiches in Hackney!
 An iconic bakery located in Dalston, The Dusty Knuckle uses their fluffy focaccia and come up with amazing fillings.
 They rotate what they offer fairly often but, at the time of writing, they are currently serving a roasted jerusalem artichoke sandwich and a harissa chicken sandwich.